berkeley-cdss/course-site-quarto/README.md

       git push
       ```

-    If you modify an existing file, you can either do `git add currentfile.md` or include the `-a` flag when you run `git commit` to automatically update files that Git is already keeping track of, e.g., `git commit -am "Updated Unit 7"`.
+    If you modify an existing file, you can either do `git add currentfile.md` or include the `-a` flag when you run `git commit` to automatically update files that Git is already keeping track of, e.g., after modifying unit 7 files, `git commit -am "Updated Unit 7"`.

 7. Next follow some preparatory steps to get your website configured ([as documented in the Quarto docs](https://quarto.org/docs/publishing/github-pages.html#publish-command)).